 - ability to pay a return to its equity holders,

 - the potential to successfully pass the business on to others.

 A complete valuation analysis includes consideration of the three generally accepted valuation methodologies (Cost, Income and Market):

-Cost Approach – measures the value of an asset by the cost to reconstruct or replace it with another of like utility.
+Cost /Asset Approach – measures the value of an asset by the cost to reconstruct or replace it with another of like utility.
 When applied to the valuation of equity in a business, value is based on the net aggregate fair market value of the entity’s underlying individual assets (“adjusted book value”).

 Income Approach – measures the income-producing capability of an asset or business.
 The Income Approach estimates value based on the expectation of future cash flows that the asset or business will generate, such as cash earnings, cost savings, tax deductions, and the proceeds from disposition.

-When valuing a fractional interest in a business, we consider the applicability of discounts to the pro rata value of the interest in recognition of potential lack of marketability (“DLOM”) of the interest being valued and lack of control (“DLOC”) in the running of the subject business.
+When valuing a fractional interest in a business, we may consider the applicability of discounts to the pro rata value of the interest in recognition of potential lack of marketability (“DLOM”) of the interest being valued and lack of control (“DLOC”) in the running of the subject business.

 This is a very general overview of what it takes to provide a complete, independent opinion of value of a business.
 Please contact one of the senior professionals listed below to have a more detailed conversation.